#SorryNotSorry, I don’t like the beach

 I’m used to it by now.
 But because people seem to never get tired of asking me why I don’t like the beach (like it’s some sort of crime and I’m defending myself in front of a judge), here you all go:

-I can’t swim
+I don't like the beach because I can’t swim

 Let’s just get this piece of information out there: I don’t know how to swim.
 This means that all beach activities are a no-no, unless I’m allowed to wear a life vest.
 This also means that I cannot snorkel and just wade around the water like my friends who jump off boats do.